ciscoheat/superforms-web/src/routes/concepts/error-handling/+page.md

 setError(form, `post.tags[${i}].name`, 'Invalid tag name.');
 ```

-> Errors added with `setError` will be removed when a schema is used in [client-side validation](/concepts/client-validation) and the first validation occurs (such as modifying a field).
+> Errors added with `setError` will be removed when [client-side validation](/concepts/client-validation) is used, and the first client validation occurs (such as modifying a field).

 ## Server errors